Hardik-Sharma-Code/BlazorInterview-QuestionAnswer/README.md

 **What is the role of the Main method in a Blazor application?**

-- The Main method is the entry point for a Blazor WebAssembly application.
-- It initializes the application and renders the root component.
+- In a Blazor server project, the Main() method calls the CreateHostBuilder() method which sets up the ASP.NET Core host.
+In a Blazor WebAssembly project, the App component, which is the root component of the application, is specified in the Main method.
+This root component is present in the root project folder in the App.

 **How does Blazor support data binding?**